Inguinal canal: Clinical significance

 Abdominal contents (potentially including intestine) can be abnormally displaced from the abdominal cavity.
 Where these contents exit through the inguinal canal, having passed through the deep inguinal ring, the condition is known as an indirect or oblique inguinal hernia.
 This can also cause infertility.
 This condition is far more common in males than in females, owing to the inguinal canal's small size in females.

 A hernia that exits the abdominal cavity directly through the deep layers of the abdominal wall, thereby bypassing the inguinal canal, is known as a direct inguinal hernia.

 In males with strong presentation of the cremasteric reflex, the testes can—during supine sexual activity or manual manipulation—partially or fully retract into the inguinal canal for a short period of time.
 In juveniles and adults with inguinal injury, retraction can be prolonged and potentially lead to overheating-related infertility.

 The superficial ring is palpable under normal conditions.
 It becomes dilated in a condition called athletic pubalgia.
 Abdominal contents may protrude through the ring in inguinal hernia.

+Thus lymphatic spread from a testicular tumour is to the para-aortic nodes first, and not the inguinal nodes.

+Sexuality

+The inguinal canals can be penetrated for sexual stimulation.
+This practice is called muffing.